 21. Reusable Swim Diapers

 If you’ve decided using reusable cloth diapers in your day to day life is not your cup of tea, then using reusable swim diapers at the beach can be a great opportunity to be a little kinder to the environment.
 Since going to the beach is not an everyday occurrence it’s not a huge undertaking.

 Being at the beach with a toddler who is in the middle of potty training can be stressful.
 You are usually not near a restroom and once your toddler realizes they have to go to the bathroom they just might not make it before it’s too late.
-This travel potty can save the day.
-It’s small, comes in a travel bag, and super easy to set up in a pinch.
+A travel potty can save the day.

-If you are nervous about letting your infant or toddler get into the ocean you can always bring a small inflatable pool to let them splash around in upon the sand.
+If you are nervous about letting your infant or toddler get into the ocean you can always bring a small inflatable pool to let them splash around in.
 Another option is to put whatever you are bringing to the beach in a plastic storage bin, then it can serve double duty and be used as a little pool for your baby.

 Beach Extra’s for Older Kids

-I don’t want the take away from this post to be that you need a million things to have a successful trip to the beach with kids, because that’s not true.
-However, if you found a few things that you know will make going to the beach with your kids easier, than my job here is done!
+I don’t want the takeaway from this post to be that you need a million things to have a successful trip to the beach with kids, because that’s not true.
+However, if you found a few things that you know will make going to the beach with your kids easier, then my job here is done!

 If you have/get any of these items please share your experience in the comments below for everyone else to see!